meenakship3/scout/README.md

 - **Powered by axe-core** for reliable, standards-based issue detection
 - **Uses MistralAI** to suggest and apply smart fixes with just a click
 - **Keyboard shortcuts** make scanning and fixing even faster
+- **Leverages native VS Code** features for a familiar developer experience

 ## Why Accessibility Matters